MahirHamiAbrar/WebSummarizerTool/README.md

 1. **No Ollama models found**:
    - Ensure Ollama is running: `ollama serve`
-   - Download a model: `ollama pull llama2`
+   - Download a model: `ollama pull llama3.2:3b`

 2. **Search results not loading**:
    - Check internet connection
    - Verify Google search is not blocked

 3. **Summarization errors**:
-   - Try a different Ollama model
+   - Try a different Ollama model (you can try `granite3.3:8b`/`gemma3:4b`/`gemma3:8b` models.
+They're Good for summarization) tasks.
    - Reduce the number of search results
    - Check Ollama logs for errors